Academic Catalog

 PPA 491 - Senior Seminar (4 Credit Hours)

-Senior Seminar is a required part of the political science major and is offered only in the fall semester.
+Senior Seminar is a required part of the politics and public affairs major and is offered only in the fall semester.
 Senior seminars will vary in topic but all emphasize skills in research and writing that will provide a capstone experience in the major.
 For senior majors.
 Others with consent of instructor.